johnmutua783/HealthCare_Data_Analysis-/README.md

 **Business insight:**
 Conditions with high observed readmission rates can be prioritized for further review of discharge planning, follow-up processes, and continuity of care.

-> **Note:** The unusually high readmission rates observed for some conditions are specific to this dataset and should not be interpreted as real-world clinical benchmarks.

 ---